-- Soundsational Singers: Cost of polo (depends on the year) - 7.
+- 7. Post-Secondary Education Costs.
+Some students enroll in post-secondary courses while still enrolled in high school.
+As a general rule, students must pay all costs associated with such post-secondary courses.
+However, for a course in which students receive high school credit or a course being taken as part of an approved accelerated or differentiated curriculum program, the district shall offer the course without charge for tuition, transportation, books, or other fees.
+Students who chose to apply for post-secondary education credit for these courses must pay tuition and all other fees associated with obtaining credits from a post-secondary educational institution. - 8.
 Copies of Student Files or Records.
 The school district will charge a fee for making copies of a student's files or records for the student's parents or guardians.
 The Superintendent or the Superintendent's designee shall establish a schedule of student record fees.
-Students' parents have the right to inspect and review the students' files or records without the payment of a fee, and the district shall not charge a fee to search for or retrieve any student's files or records. - 8.
-Participation in Before-School, After-School or Pre-Kindergarten Services.
-The district will charge reasonable fees for participation in before-school, after-school or pre-kindergarten services offered by the district pursuant to statute. - 9.
+Students' parents have the right to inspect and review the students' files or records without the payment of a fee, and the district shall not charge a fee to search for or retrieve any student's files or records. - 9.
+Participation in Summer School or Night School.
+The district will charge reasonable fees for participation in summer school or night school and may charge reasonable fees for correspondence courses. - 10.
+Charges for Food Consumed by Students.
+The district will charge for items that students purchase from the district's breakfast and lunch programs.
+The fees charged for these items will be set according to applicable federal and state statutes and regulations.
+The district will charge students for the cost of food, beverages, and the like that students purchase from a school store, vending machine, booster club or from similar sources.
+Students may be required to bring money or food for field trip lunches and similar activities. - 11.
 Charges for Musical Extracurricular Activities.
 Students who qualify for fee waivers under this policy will be provided, at no charge, the use of a musical instrument in optional music courses that are not extracurricular activities.
 For musical extracurricular activities, the school district will require students to provide the following equipment and/or attire: - Band students must provide their own instruments. - Swing choir students must purchase outfits and shoes selected by the sponsor and/or student group.